 **Zoom uses the term “high-quality video,” which doesn’t describe any industry-standard video resolution, but we interpret it to mean standard resolution of 480p.

-You need around 3 Mbps internet speeds to make video calls and use most of the features on Zoom.
+You need a minimum of 1.5 Mbps internet speeds to make group calls on Zoom.

 That’s a general estimate, but you may require slower or faster speeds depending on what you’re doing.
 To make one-on-one video calls, Skype estimates that you need around 600 Kbps (a mere 0.6 Mbps) download speeds and upload speeds.
 Doing group video calls in the highest resolution possible requires a bit more firepower—at least 2.5 Mbps upload and download speeds.